 The Equal Employment Opportunity Commission (EEOC) recommends a policy that says all prospective employees will be screened after a conditional offer is made and all current employees will be screened at predetermined intervals.
 That way, all candidates and employees are treated fairly and consistently.

-Create and apply background check policies across the whole company, even for executive management.
+Assuring that every person you hire has the correct qualifications saves time and effort, while preserving company morale.
 Even high-level executives have falsified career details that both damage and embarrass their companies.
 In 2012, Yahoo’s CEO left the company due, in part, to revelations that he embellished his education on his resume.

 Set up guidelines for the type of screenings your company will conduct for different employee levels, and keep this process consistent across all candidates within those levels.
 Two candidates applying for the same position should get the same background checks run on them.
 Screening all potential candidates according to your established policy within each level can help ensure you’re treating all candidates fairly and applying policies consistently.

 The FCRA requires that employers get candidates’ consent before running background checks and mandates a specific set of steps employers must follow if the background check returns information that will affect the hiring decision.

 The resources provided here are for educational purposes only and do not constitute legal advice.
 We advise you to consult your own counsel if you have legal questions related to your specific practices and compliance with applicable laws.